Baton Rouge, Louisiana: Incorporation and growth

 Baton Rouge was incorporated in 1817.
 In 1822, the Pentagon Barracks complex of buildings was completed.
 The site was used by Spanish, French, and British authorities and was occupied by both the Confederate States Army and United States Army.
 It was also part of the short-lived Republic of West Florida.
 In 1951, ownership of the barracks was transferred to the state of Louisiana.
 In 1976, the complex was listed on the National Register of Historic Places.

 Acquisition of Louisiana by the United States in 1803 was a catalyst for increased Anglo-American settlement, especially in the northern part of the state.
-In 1846, the state legislature designated Baton Rouge as Louisiana's new capital to replace "sinful" New Orleans.
+In 1846, the state legislature designated Baton Rouge as Louisiana's new capital to replace New Orleans.
 The architect James Dakin was hired to design the old Louisiana State Capitol, with construction beginning in late 1847.

 Rather than mimic the United States Capitol, as many other states had done, he designed a capitol in Neo-Gothic style, complete with turrets and crenellations, and stained glass; it overlooks the Mississippi.
 It has been described as the "most distinguished example of Gothic Revival" architecture in the state and has been designated as a National Historic Landmark.

 By the outbreak of the American Civil War, the population of Baton Rouge was nearly 5,500.
 The war nearly halted economic progress, except for businesses associated with supplying the Union Army occupation of the city, which began in the spring of 1862 and lasted for the duration of the war.
 The Confederates at first consolidated their forces elsewhere, during which time the state government moved to Opelousas and later Shreveport.
 In the summer of 1862, about 2,600 Confederate troops under generals John C. Breckinridge (the former Vice President of the United States) and Daniel Ruggles attempted to recapture Baton Rouge.

 After the war, New Orleans temporarily served as the seat of the Reconstruction era state government.
 When the Bourbon Democrats regained power in 1882, after considerable intimidation and voter suppression of black Republicans, they returned the state government to Baton Rouge, where it has since remained.
 In his 1893 guidebook, Karl Baedeker described Baton Rouge as "the Capital of Louisiana, a quaint old place with 10,378 inhabitants, on a bluff above the Mississippi".